Corruption trial begins for ex-South Korean president Park Geun-hye

-Former President Park Geun-hye was sombre in court Tuesday as she was accused of bribery and leaking government secrets at a criminal trial that could send South Korea’s first female leader to prison for life if she is convicted.
+Former President Park Geun-hye stared straight ahead in court Tuesday and denied that she engaged in bribery and leaking government secrets at the start of a criminal trial that could send South Korea’s first female leader to prison for life if convicted.

-In handcuffs, her eyes downcast, Park was escorted by police into court in her first public appearance since she was jailed on March 31 based on the same corruption allegations that led to her removal from office.
+Police escorted Park, in handcuffs with her eyes downcast, into court for her first public appearance since she was jailed on March 31 based on the same corruption allegations that led to her removal from office.

 Cameras flashed as Park emerged from a bus, her inmate number 503 attached to her dark-colored jacket, and walked into the Seoul Central District Court.
 Her hands were then un-cuffed, and she entered the courtroom and sat before a three-judge panel while a throng of journalists captured images, often in extreme close up, of her sombre face.